-Resolutions or, proclamations, or recognitions may be proposed by a Supervisor requesting the Board to take a position on an issue of importance to the Board, to make a proclamation, or to recognize a person. - a.
+- Resolutions or Proclamations Proposed by Supervisors.
+Resolutions or proclamations may be proposed by a Supervisor requesting the Board to take a position on an issue of importance to the Board, to make a proclamation, or to recognize a person. - a.
 Initial Notice by Supervisor.
-A Supervisor requesting the Board to adopt a resolution or, proclamation, or recognition should give notice of the intent to request action on the resolutionor, proclamation, or recognition on a specified meeting date and submit a draft of the proposed resolutionor, proclamation, or recognition. - b.
+A Supervisor requesting the Board to adopt a resolution or proclamation should give notice of the intent to request action on the resolution or proclamation on a specified meeting date and submit a draft of the proposed resolution or proclamation. - b.
 When Request Must be Made.
-The request must be made at least seven days before the meeting at which the resolution-or, proclamation, or recognition may be considered. - c.
-Distributing the Draft Resolution or, Proclamation, or Recognition to Supervisors for Comments.
-The Clerk will distribute the draft resolution, or proclamation, or recognition with background information, if available, to all Supervisors.
-Any Supervisor may submit proposed changes to the proposed resolution or proclamation, or recognition to the Clerk in a redline format.
+The request must be made at least seven days before the meeting at which the resolution or proclamation may be considered. - c.
+Distributing the Draft Resolution or Proclamation to Supervisors for Comments.
+The Clerk will distribute the draft resolution or proclamation with background information, if available, to all Supervisors.
+Any Supervisor may submit proposed changes to the proposed resolution or proclamation to the Clerk in a redline format.
 The Clerk must forward all comments received from any Supervisor to the Board. - d.
-Preparing the Resolution or Proclamation, or Recognition.
-The Supervisor requesting the resolution or proclamation, or recognition will then coordinate with the Clerk to prepare a resolution or proclamation, or recognition for consideration by the Board. - e.
-Adding the Resolution or, Proclamation, or Recognition to the Agenda.
-The Clerk will then polls the Supervisors to determine if a majority of the Supervisors supports adding the resolution or the proclamation, or recognition to the agenda for consideration.
-Subject to the following, if a majority of the Supervisors indicates support for considering the resolution or proclamation, or recognition, the resolution or proclamationit will be added to the proposed final agenda: - i.
-Unanimous Support for Resolution, or Proclamation, or Recognition.
-If all Supervisors indicate support for the resolution or proclamation, the resolution or proclamation it may be placed on the proposed consent agenda unless any Supervisor requests otherwise. - ii.
-No Recipient of Resolution, or Proclamation, or Recognition.
-If no person has been identified to receive the resolution or proclamation, or recognition at the meeting of the Board during which the resolution or proclamation, or recognition will be considered, the resolution or proclamation shall will be placed on the consent agenda unless any Supervisor requests otherwise. - f.
+Preparing the Resolution or Proclamation.
+The Supervisor requesting the resolution or proclamation will then coordinate with the Clerk to prepare a resolution or proclamation for consideration by the Board. - e.
+Adding the Resolution or Proclamation to the Agenda.
+The Clerk then polls the Supervisors to determine if a majority of the Supervisors supports adding the resolution or the proclamation to the agenda for consideration.
+If Subject to the following, if a majority of the Supervisors indicates support for considering the resolution or proclamation, the resolution or proclamation will be added to the proposed final agenda.
+If all Supervisors indicate support for the resolution, the resolution may be placed on the proposed consent agenda unless any Supervisor requests otherwises: - i.
+Unanimous Support for Resolution or Proclamation.
+If all Supervisors indicate support for the resolution or proclamation, the resolution or proclamation may be placed on the proposed consent agenda unless any Supervisor requests otherwise. - ii.
+No Recipient of Resolution or Proclamation.
+If no person has been identified to receive the resolution or proclamation at the meeting of the Board during which the resolution or proclamation will be considered, the resolution or proclamation shall be placed on the consent agenda. - f.
 Proclamations and Recognitions Proposed by Residents.
-Proclamations and recognitions proposed by residents are subject to Rule 5(A)(3). - 2.
-Items Other Than Resolutions-and, Proclamations, and Recognitions Proposed To Be Added to the Clerk's Draft Agenda. - a.
+Proclamations and recognitions proposed by residents are subject to Rule 5(A)(3). - Items Other Than Resolutions and Proclamations Proposed To Be Added to the Clerk's Draft Agenda. - a.
 By Supervisors.
-Any Supervisor may propose to add items, other than resolutions and proclamations items subject to Rule 5(A)(1)(a)-(e), to the Clerk's draft agenda for discussion or action if notice of that item has been given in writing or by email to all Supervisors, the Clerk, and the County Executive by 5:00 p.m. two days before the date of the meeting or upon the unanimous consent of all Supervisors present at the meeting.
+Any Supervisor may propose to add items, other than resolutions and proclamations subject to Rule 5(A)(1), to the Clerk's draft agenda for action if notice of that item has been given in writing or by email to all Supervisors, the Clerk, and the County Executive by 5:00 p.m. two days before the date of the meeting or upon the unanimous consent of all Supervisors present at the meeting.
 Any item that has been timely proposed and properly noticed will be added to the end of the agenda for discussion or action unless a majority of the Supervisors present agrees to consider the item earlier on the agenda.